enasequence/read_docs/cli_09.md

 ## Stage 1: Pre-register study and metagenomic samples

 Each assembly submission must be associated with a pre-registered study and a **SAG** sample  which  represents  the single cell that was amplified.
-This then points back to an **environmental** sample that represents the sampled source biome.
+This then points back to an additional **environmental** sample that represents the sampled source biome.

-The **environmental** sample contains all the metadata associated with sample collection and the **SAG** sample contains all the metadata associated with isolating, amplifying and sequencing that single-cell.
-Raw reads should be submitted to the **SAG** sample.
+### Environmental sample registration

-For your **environmental** sample, please register one sample for each real-life environmental sample, make sure the appropriate environmental checklist is chosen and an environmental taxon is used (e.g. aquatic metagenome (tax id: 1169740)).
+Firstly, you should register your **environmental** samples.
+For each real-life environmental sample that was used in the study, a sample should be registered using the most relevant environmental checklist and environmental taxonomy (e.g. aquatic metagenome (tax id: 1169740)).

 For information about biome-level environmental taxonomy please see [here](faq_taxonomy.html#environmental-biome-level-taxonomy).

-For your **SAG** sample, please register a different SAG sample for each assembly and utilise the GSC MISAG checklist and an uncultured taxon is used (e.g. ).
+### SAG sample registration

+Once all the **environmental** samples have been registered, you should register your **SAG** samples.
+For each resulting Single-Cell Amplified Genome assembly, a sample should be registered utilising the **GSC MISAGS** checklist and uncultured taxonomy (e.g. uncultured Bacillus sp. (tax id: 83428)).

 For information about organism-level environmental taxonomy please see [here](faq_taxonomy.html#environmental-organism-level-taxonomy).

-Please make sure the **SAG** samples correctly reference the **environmental** sample that they were derived from.
+When registering **SAG** samples, please make sure they correctly reference the **environmental** sample that they were derived from.
 This can be done from within the checklist using the mandatory “sample derived from” attribute.
 You should also reference the **environmental** sample in the description as:

-“This sample represents a Single-Cell Amplified genome derived from the environmental sample ERSXXXXX”
+“This sample represents a Single-Cell Amplified Genome derived from the environmental sample ERSXXXXX”

-If the assembly was derived from multiple samples or runs you can list these here with a comma separated list or range.
+If the assembly was derived from multiple samples you can list these here with a comma separated list or range.

 The methods for submitting environmental studies and samples follow the same process as any other study/sample submission.
 Follow the links for more information.